FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 ID1 - The chapter has a buddy system as part of their scholarship program.
 Two members are paired together based on class schedule and push the other to attend class.

-ID2 - The chapter has created a tutoring program where active members tutor candidates to raise the candidate GPA.
+ID2 - The chapter has created a tutoring program where initiated members tutor candidates to help assist candidates with raising their GPA.

-ID3 - The candidates are paired with brothers in the same major or class.
+ID42 - The Scholarship Chairman and Marshal do grade checks at midterms for the candidates.
 The candidates who have a “C” or below will be required to meet with the teacher.
 Each “A” grade will receive a drawing ticket for prizes.
-Brothers with 3.5 GPA or higher will be treated a dinner paid by the chapter.
-The chapter has study files in the house.

 ID6 - The chapter has academic mentors for candidates, who are introduced in week two of the candidate education program.
 Academic mentors help solidify the candidates’ academic goals and mentor them into the Fraternity scholastically.